IHSD/tappyn/docs/server/index.md

 3. Update public/api/v1/application/config/{{env}}/database.php with new credentials.
 4. Also update phinx.yml so migrations can communicate with new server

+## Staging

+We currently have a staging environment set up at test.tappyn.com.
+To deploy to it, simply use vendor/bin/dep deploy staging.
+It defaults to pulling the develop branch.
+It uses test keys for Stripe payments so they can be functionally validated, and uses its own SendGrid API key to send emails

+**NOTE If you want to send emails from the test server, you have to SSH in and manually execute the mailer cron process.
+This could be added as a cron job, as per the live server, but we didnt want to in the test environment.**

 ## Envirnoment Variables

 All environment variables we use are at the bottom of /etc/apache2/apache2.conf.